pglim/prjcase3backup/README.md

 The Developers team at Chat Secure is currently working on an exciting project called "Titanium" This project involves the development of a chat application website that implements a docker container with security as first priority.

+## Requirement / Criteria for Project Titanium
+1. A typical CICD Pipeline
+2. Implement dependency screening in CI Script
+3. Ensure proper authentication and authorization in each environment in CD Script. (e.g. credentials used for deploying development and production environments should not be the same)
+4. Proper handling of CICD Pipeline Secrets

 ## Getting started
 To get the Node server running locally:
 ●	Clone this repo